Antonios-Kagias/Computer_Networks_for_Big_Data/2 - Flow_Migration/README.md

 - The folder 'flows' contains all the commands necessary for the forwarding rules to be installed.

-- The 'combined_stats' files contain the metrics recorded for each flow.
+- The folder 'combined_stats' contains the metrics recorded for each flow.

 - The hw03.pdf file contains a description of the work process, results and commentary.